We make bleu cheese burgers for the final Canada dinner, tomorrow it’s close up and back to mother Manhattan.

 There are no cars on the street, we’re on a cross street with a view of the house.
 The only person we’ve seen was a jogger pushing a stroller.
 She passed in front of us a half hour ago and didn’t so much as glance our way.

 Then a tan Nissan passes and turns into the Shadow’s driveway.
 Oceane’s radar has radar, or maybe she’s got a tractor beam, like Star Trek.
 Pencils fly to her, maybe people do as well.
 I can get birds to appear using intention, never tried it with people.
+Well, except for Janah, she intended to find me, then intended to find the rest of our crew.

 “Oceane, did you ask for the Shadow to return?”